thenoviceoof/booger/README.md

    - `v` to toggle the current frame's variable view
  - On the stdout/logging views, `page up`/`page down` also work, as you would expect
+ - `q` quits the current activity, or closes the curses interface

 MOTIVATION